jjvenky/jjvenky.github.io/people/index.md

 # Friends

 Friends are our collaborators at a variety of organizations and institutions.
 In some cases they are co-supervisors, committee members, and/or co-applicants on grants.
 Often they are co-authors on our papers.
-In all cases, they are the extended group of people I like to work with. <!-- In alphatical order: Helen Baulch, Nora Casson, Scott Higgins, Lewis Molot, Josh Neufeld, Rebecca North, Michael Paterson, Sherry Schiff, and Colin Whitfield. -->
+In all cases, they are the extended group of people I like to work with.
+The model of a single professor with a lab full of students is antiquated and simply not how environmental and biogeochemical research is done. <!-- In alphatical order: Helen Baulch, Nora Casson, Scott Higgins, Lewis Molot, Josh Neufeld, Rebecca North, Michael Paterson, Sherry Schiff, and Colin Whitfield. -->